hemanshi11/task1/README.md

 github page link:- https://hemanshi11.github.io/task1/

 Topic:- bootstrap task,
-Topic:- make responsive img of thae task and side content with the help of position
+Topic:- make responsive img of the task and side content with the help of position,